AdrianoGratani/Pac-Man-for-Desktop/README.md

   which different arguments for Image and position (x and y), the image rendered depends on the symbol stored in the partition.
   Evaluation for sprite assignment is performed through switch statements. }

-the map it's made of small blocks, each one is the instance of a class named `Boundary`, which provides:
+the map is made of small blocks, each one is the instance of a class named `Boundary`, which provides:
 1. some static data for width and height for each block.
 2. The Boundary constructor, which implements two arguments:
   - one for the position of the Boundary;